c-sanders/ImageOverlay/README.md

 	>>> print("%s" % (sys.path))

 The second command should display a list of those directories which Python searches for modules.
-If the directory which contains the Python Script is not show in this list, then invoke the following command;
+If the directory which contains the Python Script is not shown in this list, then invoke the following command;

 	>>> sys.path = <Name_of_dir_containing_Python_Script> + sys.path

 This should add - by prepending to the front of the list of directories that Python searches for modules, the directory which contains the Python Script.

-Now, just invoke the following two commands;
+Now you should only have to invoke the following two commands in order to get the Python Script to run from within GIMP.

 	>>> import HelloWorld
 	>>> HelloWorld.displayMessage("Hello, World!")